satellitehazee/pokebot-deck-builder/README.md

 # Credits

 Made to accomplish our team's semester project.
-*we didn't understand git back then, so umm..
+*we didn't understand git back then, so umm...

 Contributor: